New England Lamb Bake Recipe

 - 1/4 cup butter, cubed

-- 1. In a large Dutch oven, cook lamb and onions over medium heat in oil until meat is no longer pink.
+- 1. Preheat oven to 375°.
+In a Dutch oven, heat oil over medium heat.
+Add lamb and onion; cook and stir until meat is no longer pink.
 Stir in flour until blended.
 Gradually add broth.
-Bring to a boil.
-Cook and stir for 1-2 minutes or until thickened.
-Stir to remove browned bits from pan.
-Add the carrots, leeks, 1 tablespoon parsley, bay leaf, rosemary, thyme, salt and pepper.
+Bring to a boil; cook until thickened, 1-2 minutes, stirring to loosen browned bits from pan.
+Add leeks, carrots, 1 tablespoon parsley, rosemary, salt, pepper and thyme.

-- 2. Spoon into a greased 3-qt. baking dish.
-Cover with potatoes and dot with butter.
-Bake at 375° for 1-1/2 to 2 hours or until the meat is tender and the potatoes are golden brown.
-Discard bay leaf.
+- 2. Spoon into a greased 13x9-in. or 3-qt. baking dish.
+Cover with potato slices; dot with butter.
+Bake until meat is tender and potatoes are golden, 1-1/2 to 2 hours.
 Sprinkle with remaining parsley.

 Reviews for New England Lamb Bake